Review of Laws and

 • Attachment: Technical Reviewer Checklist * (when required)

-It may be acceptable to write one Non-broadcast Burn Plan that covers multiple sites within a geographically limited local area, or multiple locations on a large managed site.
-The burn plan in such situations must include a map attachment.
-An example of a non-broadcast burn plan- brushpile_burn_plan_2021ILFO.
+It may be acceptable to write one Non-broadcast Burn Plan that covers multiple burn locations within a limited geographic area, such as multiple pile locations on a large managed site or several small preserves located within a few miles of each other.
+The burn plan in any situation involving multiple locations must include a map attachment.

 What Are Minimum Qualifications Levels for Burn Leadership?